 El Nido to / from Palawan: Daytripper Van

-I highly recommend booking the 6-hour Daytripper van ride.
-Charging 900 pesos (approx $20) one-way between Puerto Princesa and El Nido, these guys have an amazingly well run booking system.
+I went to El Nido using the 6-hour Daytripper van ride.
+Charging 900 pesos (approx $20) one-way between Puerto Princesa and El Nido, these guys have a very well run booking system.
 They pick you up at your hotel (if you’re going from Puerto Princesa) and they even give you a call the next morning with the exact pick up time.
 The van itself is pimped – very comfortable and has a great suspension – which you’ll appreciate on the VERY windy and bumpy bits of road.
 Minimal bobblehead action all the way!
 It was a safe, comfortable trip that got us to El Nido on time.

 El Nido to / from Coron: Ferry